sberbank-ai-lab/LightAutoML/CONTRIBUTIG.md

         Long description.

-        .. warning:
+        Warning:
-            This method do somethinpip install sphinx-rtd-themeg.
+            This method do something.
 May be undefined-behaviour.

         Args:
             param1: Some description of param1.